scottcl88/MMM-DynamicWeather/README.md

 To use this module, add it to the modules array in the `config/config.js` file.

 This module comes with many features that are heavily configurable.
 At it's core, it uses [OpenWeatherMap](https://openweathermap.org/)'s API to get your current weather data to display effects on the screen.

-You will need to sign up for free and obtain an API key from them [here](https://home.openweathermap.org/users/sign_up).
-Once you have an API Key, follow [these instructions](https://www.dmopress.com/openweathermap-howto/) to obtain the LocationID (City ID), which is used to display real-time weather effects for that area.
+You will need 2 things to get started:
+  1. A free API key from OpenWeatherMap - [Sign up here](https://home.openweathermap.org/users/sign_up)
+     -  You only need access to the [Current Weather Api](https://openweathermap.org/current)
+  3. The LocationID (City ID) - [follow these instructions ](https://www.dmopress.com/openweathermap-howto/)
+     - Optionally you can use `lat` (latitude) and `lon` (longitude) of the location you want

-This is the basic starting template.
+This is the basic starting template, using Washington, D.C.'s location.
 For more examples, see [Example Configurations](ExampleConfigurations.md).

 ````javascript
 {